jchristn/WatsonWebsocket/README.md

 - ```IpPort``` is now a ```ClientMetadata``` property rather than a method
 - Fix for ```IPAddress.Any``` server constructor use case
 - Fix ClientConnectedEventArgs.HttpRequest issue (thank you @Danatobob)
+- Fix typo in ClientDisconnectedEventArgs class name (thank you @caozero and @Danatobob)

 ## Server Example
 ```